 Subsequent to submission of the Plan of Study, students are reviewed for Admission to Candidacy.
-To be admitted to candidacy, a student must be in Academic Good Standing and have fulfilled any requirements stated by the department or director of Graduate & Extended Studies.
+To be admitted to candidacy, a student must be in Academic Good Standing and have fulfilled any requirements stated by the department.

 Master's degree students who received an admission decision of Admission, with Conditions must first fulfill all conditions, as stated on the admission decision letter, and have their status upgraded to Admission, Pre-Candidacy in order to be reviewed for Admission to Candidacy.
 A master's degree candidate must remain in academic good standing in order to be eligible to graduate.